March 2019 update: Newsweek gets ad money from Bayer; publishes op-eds favorable to Bayer

 USA Today Has Bizarre Standards for Opinion Writers Too

-In February 2017, two dozen health, environmental, labor and public interest groups wrote to the editors of USA Today asking the paper to stop publishing science columns by the American Council on Science and Health (ACSH), or at least provide full disclosures about who funds the group.
+In February 2017, two dozen health, environmental, labor and public interest groups wrote the editors of USA Today asking them to stop publishing science columns by the American Council on Science and Health (ACSH), a corporate front group that receives funding from chemical, pharmaceutical and tobacco companies to spin science.

 “USA Today should not be helping this group promote its false identity as a credible, independent source on science,” the two dozen groups wrote to the editors.
 “Your readers deserve accurate information about what and whom this group represents, as they reflect on the content of the columns.”